UltimateTournament/ArcadeThirdPartyDocs/docs/integration/unity-example.md

             {
                 //TODO player should automatically lose when they take longer than the max time

-                // score is time left - a bigger score is always better in the arcade var maxTime = 5 * 60 * 1000;
+                // score is time left - a bigger score is always better in the Arcade var maxTime = 5 * 60 * 1000;
                 var score = maxTime - (DateTime.Now - this.joinTime).Milliseconds;
                 StartCoroutine(serverApi.ReportPlayerScore(this.token, score,